Harvard-IACS/2025-E115/milestone5.md

 1. **GitHub (35%)**: Technical Depth, Content, Clarity, Coding Style
 2. **Documentation (25%)**: README and technical report are clear, complete, and easy to follow.
 <!-- 3. **Presentation and Showcase (40%)**: -->
-3. **Presentation (40%)**:
+3. **Presentation and Blog (40%)**:
-   - Video and blog post effectively communicate the project’s value and technical details.
+   - Presentation and blog post effectively communicate the project’s value and technical details.
    <!-- - Engagement during the live showcase demonstrates clarity and understanding. -->